Clichés, platitudes, and the occasional daft malapropism: that might be what you expect when a sports star or coach opens their mouth.

 Athletes speak with their whole bodies.
 In the heat of the moment, they balance the conflicting demands of passion and diplomacy, along with a generally non-academic demeanor.
 Studies suggest that this “warm, incompetent” interview approach may be an unconscious effort to seem humble and trustworthy.
 So it’s worth recalling, in the age of Twitter, Ted Lasso, and “tl;dr,” that eloquence is the art of vivid, effective verbal expression – not a knack for long, heterogeneous sentences.

-The delivery and demeanor of athlete interviews overshadow the richness of the language they use.
+The delivery and demeanor of athlete interviews overshadow the richness of the parts of speech they use.
 In fact, WordTips has found that some of the wordiest sports stars and coaches use over 340 one-off words out of every 500 they say.

 For our latest vocabulary analysis, we collected transcripts of interviews and press conferences for the top players and coaches in NBA basketball, NFL football, and MLB baseball.
 And then we calculated their average unique word count across 100 samples of 500 words from each person.